BJP will win Amethi and Azamgarh: Yogi Adityanath

 Also Read | Rahul keeps realistic manifesto on back-burner, okays populist one

 "For us Congress isn't a challenge because they don't have anything in Uttar Pradesh.
-Congress isn't a threat to us, said Yogi Adityanath.
+Congress isn't a threat to us," said Yogi Adityanath.

-The Chief Minister further said that worker's performance is the sole criterion for the ticket distribution in the BJP.
+The Chief Minister further said that workers' performance is the sole criterion for the ticket distribution in the BJP.

 "BJP doesn't give tickets on the basis of caste but if someone is asking for a ticket on the basis of the work that they've done then it is their right.
 This is a new Uttar Pradesh, it is rising out of casteism and discrimination, " said Yogi Adityanath.